 Sometimes I seem to be able to get small doses out of the body with carob powder.
 There is no scientific evidence to back this up, but when I do kinesiological testing on people with heavy metal exposure they always test strong on carob for some reason.
 The reason I think it works if because I sent it home with a puppy that had chronic seizures and within three days the seizures stopped.
 I think it somehow leached the strontium out of the puppy’s system.

-To find a practitioner near you: at the ACAM website, add your state and zip code in at http://www.acam.org and click Dr. Search.
+- To find an “intravenous chelation” practitioner near you: at the ACAM website, add your state and zip code in at https://www.acam.org and click Dr. Search.